 4) Board the New Hope and Ivyland Railroad for their annual Fall Foliage Excursion Train.
 All aboard their 1920s vintage passenger coach for a two and a half hour journey through the picturesque country side.

 5) Natural beauty surrounds as you stroll the cobblestone walkways at the 42-acre, 18th-century-style shopping destination, Peddler’s Village.
-The annual Apple Festival in November is the perfect time to view the fall colors on the ground while enjoying a nice glass of apple cider or a slice of homemade apple pie.
+The annual Apple Festival November 4-5 is the perfect time to view the fall colors on the ground while enjoying a nice glass of apple cider or a slice of homemade apple pie.
 Peddler's Village also plays host to the annual Scarecrow Competition and Display.
-Held every September and October, the celebration of fall invites guests to check out the impressive scarecrow designs while enjoying the scenic fall colors around the village.
-You can even make your own scarecrow to take home with you!
+Held September 10 through October 28, the celebration of fall invites guests to check out the impressive scarecrow designs while enjoying the scenic fall colors around the village.

 6) Spend a leisurely fall afternoon strolling through Washington Crossing Historic Park.
 Learn about the rich history of the park and witness events from the past.

 7) For a bird’s-eye view of the county, climb to the top of Bowman’s Hill Tower.
 Located on the grounds of Washington Crossing Historic Park, the tower provides visitors with breathtaking views across 14 miles of pristine countryside.

 8) Spend an afternoon biking along the scenic towpath in Delaware Canal State Park.
 The 60-mile tree-lined towpath provides some of the best foliage viewing in all of Bucks County.
 Pack a picnic and take in picture-perfect views while enjoying lunch along the canal.